 - 1 lb 99% lean ground turkey or chicken

-- 2 28 oz cans of crushed tomatoes pulse whole tomatoes if that's what you have
+- 2 28-ounce cans of crushed tomatoes

-- 2 cups beef stock I use and love the Wegmans brand
+- 2 cups beef stock

-- 2 cans of black beans drained and rinsed
+- 2 cans of black beans, drained and rinsed

 - 1 can fat free refried beans I love the Trader Joe's brand